Zilvaro/my-digitalz/README.md

 ### Wireframes
 [Go to the top](#table-of-contents)

-To visualize the ideas and define the prioriies for the development BALSAMIQ tool was used.
-At first, larger (not full) site architecture was created, then prioritized what would be possible to do just with html and css, but already be a functional site and give a solid structure for the next upgrades.
+To visualize the ideas and define the priorities for the development BALSAMIQ tool was used.
+At first, larger (not full) site architecture was created, then prioritized what would be possible to do just with html and CSS, but already be a functional site and give a solid structure for the next upgrades.

 It was designed with both personas' interests in mind:
-- on the home-page: advertizing banners & money making actions - tasking & e-store (currently replaced by Contact link)
+- on the home-page: advertising banners & money making actions - tasking & e-store (currently replaced by Contact link)
-- within advertizing/info pages: promo or instructional materials with a link to action
+- within advertising/info pages: promo or instructional materials with a link to action
-- contact page: it is a form for giving the posibility to contact the solution operator and collecting info about the user (before proper log-in/sign-up form is developed)
+- contact page: it is a form for giving the possibility to contact the solution operator and collecting info about the user (before proper log-in/sign-up form is developed)

 Then, the concept pages for mobile and wide-screen were designed: